unroll/annindex/README.md

   - Shallow and visible class hierarchy that does not take up huge headspace.
     Avoid surprises.

-* Simple to use and extend, even at cost of encapsulation.
+* Simple to use and extend, even at cost of encapsulation and reusability.
   - Straightforward public APIs.
   - Do not limit extenders.
     For example, implementing a new graph-based index does not *require* deriving from from some "GraphIndexBase", a "LoaderMixin" and .
   - Provide some simple base classes that can help, but it is not required.
     Moreover, base classes currently only offer a very limited private interface for derived classes (this is not ideal).
     Instead, derived classes can manipulate state directly.
+  - Do not take this to extreme.
+Code should still be modular and reusable if it does not harm other goals.

 * Minimize deviations from publications.
 Any such deviations must be contained and documented.
   - For large deviations, include the original approach or algorithm as an option.